Tainan HSR station: HSR services

 HSR services (1)2xx, (1)3xx, 583, 598, (1)6xx, and (8)8xx call at this station.

 Oiran Train Scenic Park

-On December 22nd, 2023, the Taiwan High Speed Rail Corporation opened the Oiran Train Scenic Park at the Tainan HSR Station.
+On December 22, 2023, the Taiwan High Speed Rail Corporation opened the Oiran Train Scenic Park at the Tainan HSR Station.
 It features the 0 series "Oiran" train car that was originally transported from Japan for surveying and track testing during the construction of Taiwan's high speed rail.

 The train is one of two 0 series trains located outside of Japan, and was a gift from the West Japan Railway Company.
 After its service from 2004 to 2006, the train was stored at the HSR Liujia Depot in Hsinchu.
-Restoration on the car by the Taiwan High Speed Rail Museum began in 2017 and completed in 2019.
+Restoration of the car by the Taiwan High Speed Rail Museum began in 2017 and completed in 2019.